developer-zebra/developer-zebra-site/src/datawedge/7-0/guide/input/voice/index.md

 * **Data capture start phrase** - Required phrase to start the data capture. **The default value is "start."** Numbers and special characters are not supported as part of the start phrase. _See Figure 1 and 2._

 * **Data capture end phrase** - Optional phrase that ends the data capture.
 There is no default value. _See Figures 1 and 3._

-* **End detection timeout** - Sets the timeout value (in seconds) for the data capture during the “waiting for data” state. **The default value is "0."** If the value is set to "0" and the end phrase is defined, it waits infinitely for the data capture.
-Whereas, when the end phrase is not defined, data is returned immediately.
-This timeout is approximate, as it may encounter a 1 to 2 second delay. _See Figure 1._

 ![img](Figures4-6.png)
 <br>